GENERAL

 Experienced Candidates

-BSN or equivalent plus 1–2 years of clinical work experience (preferred by top universities), valid nursing license, and strong language test scores
+BSN or equivalent (4 years) plus 1–2 years of clinical work experience (preferred by top universities), a valid nursing license, and strong language test scores

 Language Test